 Besides admiring its beauty, there are many things you can do at the National Taichung Theater.
 For instance, you can visit any of the three theatres in this building to be entertained and enlightened about the local culture.
 Also, outside there is a water fountain, which a favorite with kids and adults alike.

 Address: No. 101, Section 2, Huilai Road, Xitun District, Taichung City, Taiwan 40756

 Opening hours: Sun - Thu: 11:30am – 9pm; Fri - Sat: 11:30am – 10pm

 Sightseeing is relaxing and a great way to appreciate the beauty of a place.
 Skyscrapers are some of the best places for sightseeing.
-Take for instance the 508-meter (1666.7-foot) high Taipei 101.
+Take for instance the 508-meter (1666.7-foot) high Taipei 101, one of the things Taiwan is famous for.
 The skyscraper, which is one of the tallest in the world, offers panoramic views of the bustling city’s skyline and its environs.
 The views are even better at night, with its variety of lights, and it makes the city glow.

 In addition to this, Taipei 101 has the fastest elevators in the world, so, besides the views, a visit to this building offers visitors a unique opportunity to experience an iconic moment riding in the lift.

 4. Taipei Nan Shan Plaza

 Taipei Nan Shan Plaza is another great skyscraper in Taiwan, situated within a stone’s throw of the famous Taipei 101.
 Taipei Nan Shan Plaza is an excellent destination for shopaholics, offering many things to buy in Taiwan.
 The building is essentially a business center that houses a variety of top brands, including Manolo Blahnik, the famous maker of a range of high-end shoes from ordinary flats to classy heels.